The Gysin exact sequence for $S^1$-equivariant symplectic homology: -equivariant theories

 Since $\cA$ and $(J,g)$ are $S^1$-invariant, the moduli space $\cM^A(S_\op,S_\up;H,J,g)$ carries a free action of $S^1$ induced by the diagonal action on $C^\infty(S^1,\widehat W) \times S^{2N+1}$, i.e.

 We denote the quotient by

 This is a smooth manifold of dimension

-An important feature of these moduli spaces is that they admit a system of coherent orientations in the sense of~\cite{FH}.
+\begin{remark} An important feature of these moduli spaces is that they admit a system of coherent orientations in the sense of~\cite{FH}.
 The difference with respect to the setup of Floer homology is that the asymptotes for the moduli spaces are not fixed, but can vary along circles $S_p$, $p=(\gamma,\lambda)\in\cP(H)$.
 However, if one chooses the trivializations of $\gamma^*T\widehat W \oplus T_\lambda S^{2N+1}$ so that they are invariant under the $S^1$-action, then the analytical expression of the asymptotic operators $D_p$, $p\in\cP(H)$ only depends on $S_p$.
 It then follows from the arguments in~\cite{FH} that the spaces of Fredholm operators of the form~\eqref{eq:Dtriv} with nondegenerate asymptotics of the form $D_p$, $p\in\cP(H)$ are contractible, and hence the corresponding determinant line bundles are orientable.
 The system of coherent orientations on the moduli spaces $ \cM^A_{S^1}(S_\op,S_\up;H,J,g)$ is obtained by pulling back a system of coherent orientations on these spaces of Fredholm operators, as in~\cite{FH}.
+This implies that all the moduli spaces involved are orientable and hence, unlike the situation of symplectic field theory, there is no notion of good and bad $S^1$-orbit in the context of $S^1$-equivariant symplectic homology. \end{remark}

 Given a free homotopy class $a$ in $\widehat W$, we define the {\bf \boldmath$S^1$-equivariant chain complex} $SC^{a,S^1,N}_*(H,J,g)$ as a chain complex whose underlying $\Lambda_\omega$-module is